The Campbell Rhododendron Gardens

 (as named by the Traveller Australia 2011 magazine)

-Even though our ‘Open Days’ for 2012 are now over, and the Lodge now closed until the 2013 ‘Open Days’, the Gardens are still open to visitors every day of the year.
+Note that the Gardens are still open to visitors every day of the year.

 Cars can park inside the grounds between 9:00 am and 4:00 pm daily, when the gates are open, with some disabled car parking spaces always available.
 Visitors can also park outside the gates and walk in at any time.